migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+**2024 Q3 Review**

+Added the effectiveGasPrice field to the getTransactionReceipt method to maintain compatibility with Ethereum.
+Completed the implementation of 1-second block finality, significantly improving transaction confirmation speeds.
+Finalized a new commission split mechanism to support 1-second finality and a 67% vote power threshold.
+With Ulad and Soph, updated to Go version 1.22.
+Go 1.22 provides improvements in the crypto package, updates to the latest package versions and enhanced performance.
+Enabled the epoch chain to broadcast the epoch block, reducing other shards' epoch block synchronization time to up to 2 seconds.
+Implemented broadcasting of vote power along with view change signature info, improving observability of nodes.

 2024-09-20 Fri:
 - Implemented `effectiveGasPrice` Calculation: The `getTransactionReceipt` method now includes the `effectiveGasPrice` parameter.
 Even without the `baseFee` in the block, our transactions can still support `effectiveGasPrice`.
 This enhancement ensures accurate transaction fee calculations and maintains compatibility with the Ethereum specification.
 - Fixed Peer Selection Bug in LocalSyncingPeerProvider: Addressed an issue where the previous implementation prevented correct peer selection for syncing in the localnet.
 This fix improves the efficiency and stability of the local network.
 - Disabled Stream Sync on Localnet: Due to issue #4749, stream sync has been temporarily disabled on the localnet to prevent potential testing complications associated with this issue.

 2024-09-13 Fri:
 - Implemented broadcasting for the epoch block.
 The previous epoch sync updated every minute, which was excessive and could trigger unnecessary view change activations.
 The new implementation reduces the delay to approximately 2 seconds, significantly improving efficiency.